quachpas/base-image/readme.md

 The web version of the base image is built from `serversideup/php:8.4-fpm-nginx`.
 In [Dockerfile-web.original](https://github.com/firefly-iii/base-image/blob/main/Dockerfile-web.original) you can see that the base image adds some scripts and installs some PHP extensions.

+It is labeled as either `latest` or `develop`, with the latter being a test- and development version of the image (it may be unstable).

 ## Base image (CLI version)

 The CLI version of the base image is built from `serversideup/php:8.4-cli`.
 In [Dockerfile-cli.original](https://github.com/firefly-iii/base-image/blob/main/Dockerfile-cli.original) you can see a similar process as the web version.
 Scripts are added and PHP extensions are installed.

+It is labeled as either `latest-cli` or `develop-cli`, with the latter being a test- and development version of the image (it may be unstable).

 ## Build process